ntwiles/nala/README.md

 example();
 ```

-Note: Functions return the `Void` type by default, or otherwise will return the resolved value of the first expression
+Functions return the `Void` type by default, or otherwise will return the resolved value of the first expression
 which does not resolve to type `Void`.

+Note: Functions do not yet support parameters.
 ## Arrays

 Arrays are in the process of being implemented.
 They will be able to be initialized with the following literal syntax: